MCTeamPotato/RuOK/README.md

 # RuOK
 <img src="common/src/main/resources/assets/ruok/icon.png" width="100" height="100">

+# Introduction
+RuOK is a straightforward optimization mod that provides simple yet practical client-side optimizations along with a suite of features and fixes.
+Are you ok? (。・∀・)ノ = RuOK?

 # Features
 1. **Rendering Optimization**: This mod reduces the load on your computer by limiting the number of entities rendered within a specified range and dynamically adjusting the rendering position of entities based on the player's location.
 This means smoother gameplay in areas with more entities.
 2. **Global Graphics Settings Adjustment**: Select from Ultra High, High, Normal, Low, or Very Low to instantly adjust your graphics quality, view distance, and more, without the need for manual tweaking of individual settings.